flyingcircusio/doc/src/guide/tutorial/index.rst

 :ref:`application-deployment` section.

-Anatomy of a virtual machine
+Anatomy of a Virtual Machine
 ----------------------------

 Network